 The oceans are somewhat dangerous.
 People drown, get eaten, fall off the edge of the planet.
 Because we like to keep tragedy to a manageable level we've thrown a bit of a safety net in place.

-We train you and give you a bunch of safety equipment and - in the case of having a leg chewed up by an angry shark - an emergency tracker you can use to contact the Race boats if you're in trouble.
+We train you and give you a bunch of safety equipment and - in the case of having a leg chewed up by an angry parrot fish - an emergency tracker you can use to contact the Race boats if you're in trouble.

-We'll also ensure one member of each team has enough experience to handle the race (RYA Day Skipper or equivalent) and you will all need to be able to swim.
+We'll also ensure a couple of members of each team have enough experience to handle the race (RYA Day Skipper or equivalent) and you will all need to be able to swim.
 You will be assessed after training and if you're lacking in the skills you won't qualify to race.